 Brief description of what you do

 Here you will need to be clear and succinct.
 A description on your Twitter profile must be under 160 characters.
+Instagram allows you 150 characters.
 Facebook page profiles have two description sections.
 The ‘Short Description’ has a 155-character limit, while the ‘Long Description’ seems to have no limit.
 You should use your best judgment about how long of a ‘Long Description’ you need for your company.
 The important thing is that visitors to your profile understand what services or products you offer through your business.

 Link to website